Common Causes & Signs That You Have A Slab Leak.

 - Sudden spikes in your water bill

-- Sound of running water when pipes aren’t in use
+- The sound of running water when pipes aren’t in use

 - Moisture or mildew under carpeting